 How to Use the MySQL IFNULL() Function

-In this tutorial, we'll learn how to use the MySQL IFNULL() function.
-IFNULL() is a function to return the specified value when the expression in NULL.
-But if the expression is not NULL, it returns the expression.
+In this tutorial, you will learn how to use the MySQL IFNULL() function that returns the specified value if the expression is NULL; otherwise returns that expression.

 The syntax of the IFNULL() function is as follow: